By LINDSAY WHITEHURST Associated Press

 Whipple was charged with aggravated murder, child kidnapping, obstruction of justice and desecration of a human body, a charge that relates to steps taken to hide the body, Jensen said.

-Whipple has a criminal record that includes an assault involving domestic violence, possession of a stolen vehicle and drug-related charges.
+Whipple has a criminal record that includes a 2016 assault, possession of a stolen vehicle and drug-related charges.